Ahmedwael528/Ahmedwael528/README.md

 <h1 align="center">Hi 👋, My Name Ahmed Wael</h1>
-<h3 align="center">A passionate fronteProfessional full stack developer with 3+ years of experience in web development.
-Common software and web development tools include HTML, CSS, JavaScript, Git Hub, Bootstrap and Angular UI/UX</h3>

-- 🔭 I’m currently working on **My Portfolio**

-- 🌱 I’m currently learning **React.js and laravel**
+<h3 align="center">Experienced penetration tester with a strong focus on identifying and exploiting vulnerabilities in web applications, networks, and systems.
+Proficient in using industry-standard tools like Nmap, Burp Suite, Metasploit, and theHarvester for reconnaissance, scanning, and exploitation.
+Skilled in testing for OWASP Top 10 vulnerabilities such as XSS, SQL Injection, and CSRF, with experience in both manual testing and automation.
+Adept at gathering critical information during the reconnaissance phase, performing vulnerability assessments, and generating detailed security reports with actionable recommendations.
+Strong understanding of secure coding practices, network protocols, and hands-on experience with Kali Linux for penetration testing.</h3>

-- 📫 How to reach me **ahmedwae528@gmail.com**
+- 📫 How to reach me **secnothing528@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">